YVR - SEA

 • Which airlines offer Wi-Fi service onboard planes from Vancouver to Seattle?

-Air Canada, Alaska Airlines, Delta, American Airlines, and United Airlines offer inflight Wi-Fi service on the Vancouver to Seattle flight route.
+Air Canada, Alaska Airlines, and Delta offer inflight Wi-Fi service on the Vancouver to Seattle flight route.

 • Which aircraft models fly most regularly from Vancouver to Seattle?